rubinius/rubinius/web/doc/pl/how-to/write-documentation.markdown

    files to insert the new file, as well as adding an entry to `index.markdown`.
-1. To view your updates while you are working on them, run `rbx -S jekyll --server --auto`
+1. To view your updates while you are working on them, run `rbx -S jekyll serve --watch`
 1. Edit the new file using Markdown syntax.
 1. Once finished adding or editing documentation, commit your changes to the source files.
-1. Run `rbx -S jekyll` in the `web/` directory to force update of all generated files in `web/_site`.
+1. Run `rbx -S jekyll build` in the `web/` directory to force update of all generated files in `web/_site`.
 1. Commit the generated files.
 If making a small change, the generated files can be committed with the documentation source files.
 If making many